j-hc/revanced-magisk-module/CONFIG.md

 version = "auto" # 'auto', 'latest', 'beta' or a custom one e.g. '17.40.41'. default: auto
 # 'auto' option gets the latest possible version supported by all the included patches
 # 'latest' gets the latest stable without checking patches support. 'beta' gets the latest beta/alpha
-build-mode = "both" # 'both', 'apk' or 'module'. default: apk excluded-patches = "some-patch some-other-path" # whitespace seperated list of patches to exclude. default: "" (empty) included-patches = "patch-name" # whitespace seperated list of patches to include, all default patches are included by default. default: "" (empty)
+include-stock = true # includes stock apk in the module build-mode = "both" # 'both', 'apk' or 'module'. default: apk excluded-patches = "some-patch some-other-path" # whitespace seperated list of patches to exclude. default: "" (empty) included-patches = "patch-name" # whitespace seperated list of patches to include, all default patches are included by default. default: "" (empty)